pymc-devs/pymc/docs/source/about.rst

 What's new in version 3
 =======================

 The third major version of PyMC has benefitted from being re-written from scratch.
 Substantial improvements in the user interface and performance have resulted from this.
-While PyMC2 relied on Fortran extensions (via f2py) for most of the computational heavy-lifting, PyMC3 leverages Aesara, a fork of the Theano library from the Montréal Institute for Learning Algorithms (MILA), for array-based expression evaluation, to perform its computation.
+While PyMC2 relied on Fortran extensions (via f2py) for most of the computational heavy-lifting, PyMC leverages Aesara, a fork of the Theano library from the Montréal Institute for Learning Algorithms (MILA), for array-based expression evaluation, to perform its computation.
 What this provides, above all else, is fast automatic differentiation, which is at the heart of the gradient-based sampling and optimization methods currently providing inference for probabilistic programming.

 Major changes from previous versions: